How to check which applications are still 32-bit on iPhone and iPad

-Worried your favorite apps may not work in the future?
-Take a look at which apps could be in danger.
+Worried your favorite apps may not work in iOS 11?
+Take a look at which apps are in danger.

-As sure as the sun will rise in the morning, eventually iOS 11 will come to the iPhone and iPad.
-While upgrading to a new version of iOS usually doesn't mean much for your apps, there are rumors that 32-bit apps will stop working in iOS 11..
+Updated June 2017: It is now confirmed that 32-bit apps will no longer work on iOS 11.

+With the launch of the iOS 11 developer beta today, it didn't take long before the Twitter user @AfterPad confirmed what we had long expected; 32-bit apps will not work in iOS 11.

 What does this mean for you?
 Well, it could mean nothing.
 You may not use any apps that are still 32-bit, meaning the developers have kept their apps updated to Apple's newest specs.
-If you're concerned that an app you love or use often may be affected in the future, you can quickly check if the apps on your phone are 32-bit or not.
+If you're concerned that an app you love or use often may be affected and you want to make sure you know what you're getting into before downloading the iOS 11 beta, you can quickly check if the apps on your phone are 32-bit or not.

 How to check which applications are still 32-bit on iPhone and iPad